Dissertation Project: "Partisan Polarization and International Politics"

 STATUS: Working Paper

-PRESENTED AT: 2019 American Political Science Association Conference in Washington, D.C (scheduled) and 2019 Peace Science Society Annual Meeting (scheduled)
+PRESENTED AT: 2019 American Political Science Association Conference in Washington, D.C, 2019 Peace Science Society Annual Meeting, and 2020 International Studies Association Conference (scheduled).
+Received the 2019 Stuart A. Bremer Award from the Peace Science Society Annual Meeting.

 THE REPUTATIONAL CONSEQUENCES OF POLARIZATION FOR AMERICAN FOREIGN POLICY